What is a Municipal Fire Fighting and Prevention Supervisor?

 Things a Municipal Fire Fighting & Prevention Supervisor Should Know How to Do

-These are the skills Municipal Fire Fighting and Prevention Supervisors say are the most useful in their careers:
+Municipal Fire Fighting and Prevention Supervisors state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others' actions.